skrysmanski/blogtext/src/readme.txt

 == Changelog ==

 = 0.9.8 =
+* Known Issue: Post previews don't work with the new Gutenberg editor introduced in Wordpress 5.0. (issue #3)
 * Change: BlogText is now hosted as Git repo on GitHub.
 (Thus issue numbering will reset.)
 * Change: Updated GeSHi to 1.0.9.0 (plus pull request #100 which fixes a deprecation warning).
-* Fix: Replace instances of `mysql_query()` with `mysqli_query()` so that BlogText works on PHP 7. (#2)
+* Fix: Replace instances of `mysql_query()` with `mysqli_query()` so that BlogText works on PHP 7. (issue #2)

 = 0.9.7 =
 * Breaking change: BlogText now requires at least PHP 5.3!
 * Feature: Added support for email addresses (plain text as well as interlink ones).
 * Change: Exceptions thrown while converting a post from BlogText to HTML no longer stops the whole PHP script (i.e. content coming after the affected post is now rendered).
 * Change: When a link to a page/post couldn't be created because the post status is not 'published', the post status will now be put in the link text.
-Before it would always say "[unpublished]" even if the post was trashed. (issue #24)
+Before it would always say "[unpublished]" even if the post was trashed.
 * Change/Fix: Removed BlogText comments from the beginning of every post/page as Wordpress was creating an extra paragraph for them (although it shouldn't).
 * Change: Updated to GeSHi 1.0.8.12 (from 1.0.8.10).
 This new version adds some more languages for code blocks.
 See [full changelog](https://github.com/GeSHi/geshi-1.0/blob/d9cfd3e0cc9b24e6bd3045a4d222e651e68accd8/src/docs/CHANGES).
 * Change: The default BlogText CSS file (now called `blogtext-default.css`) is now minified.
-* Fix: Wordpress instances using BlogText can now be moved to different folders (issue #15).
+* Fix: Wordpress instances using BlogText can now be moved to different folders.
-* Fix: Fixed code blocks with line numbers in Twenty Fifteen theme (issue #27).
+* Fix: Fixed code blocks with line numbers in Twenty Fifteen theme.

 = 0.9.6 =
 * Change: link anchors in TOC links in list view are now prepended with "post-" to meet the (arguably ancient) HTML 4 requirement for ids (must not start with a digit).